  Students' overall attitude towards the four-year translation program offered in the undergraduate

 In gaining the required skills in education of translation for intercultural communication, we should redefine the translation from the points of views of new paradigms.
-Vardar says that ‗Translation is transference of culture, concepts, ideas and thoughts form one language to another.’
+Vardar says that Translation is transference of culture, concepts, ideas and thoughts form one language to another.’
 Marash indicates that translation is activity/event of understanding and having the audience to understand’,.
 Komisserov gives the definition for translation that, translation is functional interaction of language’.
 Thus, we can infer from the quotations that translation is cross-cultural and cross-languages and functional transference or in other words transference of any information from one language to another by providing its semantical, functional and cultural equivalence of source language in target language.
 According to Basnet, there are four equivalences that a translator should provide while translating any information.

 1. Linguistic Equivalence,